Accelerated Sequential Flow Matching: A Bayesian Filtering Perspective: Experiment

-\textbf{Results.} Tables~\ref{tab:maze} and~\ref{tab:smoke} report results on maze planning and smoke control respectively.
-In maze planning, we observe that sequential flow models require more than one sampling step to achieve strong performance.
-We hypothesize that this arises from the substantial changes in plans across successive time steps (i.e., $p(x_{t-1}|z_{t-1}), p(x_t|z_{\le t})$ differs significantly), which makes single-step sampling challenging.
-Nevertheless, our method still consistently achieves highly competitive performance compared to full-step diffusion on both tasks with a small number of sampling steps.
+\textbf{Results.} We use $N=1$ particle.
+Tables~\ref{tab:maze} and~\ref{tab:smoke} report results on maze planning and smoke control respectively. \model consistently achieves highly competitive downstream performance compared to full-step diffusion on both tasks with a small number of sampling steps.